Re-build develops innovative and ecological projects in its efforts to help rebuild better lives for internally displaced people and refugees.

 The park will contain a jogging-walking track that would loop around the park, dividing it into 4 sectors and one centralized zone.
 The centralized zone would be an interactive hill that children could slide, roll, climb up the hill for entertainment.
 Furthermore, the first sector would be the amenity zone which contains public toilets and some selling carriages such as food and ice-cream for children.
 The second would be an amphitheater which could either host events or could be used as a centralised gathering zone for the families.
 Third would be the fitness area which would be as an outdoor gym that targets the teenagers and the elder generation.
 And finally the playground area which is mainly for young children will contain around 15-20 games and host around 50 children 2-3 per game.
 Recyclable and ecological materials will be used in the construction of the playground.

-Re-build develops projects for refugees within the UK aiming to empower them and provide therapeutic support.
+Re-build develops projects for refugees within the UK aiming to empower them and provide psychological support.

 Most materials are recycled such as shoe boxes, leaves/plants, cups, food, generally everyday objects.
-Hands-on workshops remind us of many valuable aspects of life and improve our relation to nature and our environment.
-We hope these workshops, and many more to come as we grow, will ease the trauma of refugees who we come across within our work.
+Hands-on workshops remind us of many valuable aspects of life and improve our relationship with nature and our environment.
+We hope these workshops, and many more to come as we grow, will ease the trauma of the refugees we come across within our work.

 The process of migration and its accompanying stress factors affect individuals and communities.
 An individual has to manage different stress factors resulting from the events precipitating the migration and/or resettlement into unfamiliar environments.
 This process can result in distress, loss of support systems and deterioration in psychosocial functioning among individuals.

 We organize culturally congruent mental health seminars, workshops, and conduct individual assessments for refugees.
 The aim is to meet psychological needs, increase self-awareness, improve coping skills, and support psychosocial well-being of the individuals.
 This service is currently provided for Turkish speaking refugees, and is for adults (16 years and above).
-We do however aim to expand this vital service to as many languages as possible in order to assist the different refugees who use various languages, and assist a younger age group where permissible.
+We do however aim to expand this vital service to refugees speaking other languages and younger refugees where permissible.